jackHedaya/Chess-Java/README.md

 # Chess-Java

-A remake of ChessJs for reasons stated there.
+A remake of ChessJs for reasons stated <a href="https://github.com/jackHedaya/ChessJs/blob/master/README.md">there</a>.

 Completed:
 - All pieces are functional.